nixworks/public/news/2013/05/9/index.md

 ## [2013-05-9](/news/2013/05/9/index.md)

 ### [War in North-West Pakistan:Ali Haider Gillani, the son of former Pakistani Prime Minister Yousaf Raza Gillani, is abducted by unidentified gunmen at an election rally in the city of Multan two days before the May 11 general election. ](/news/2013/05/9/war-in-north-west-pakistan-pali-haider-gillani-the-son-of-former-pakistani-prime-minister-yousaf-raza-gillani-is-abducted-by-unidentified.md)
-_Context: 2013 Pakistani general election, Multan, Prime Minister, War in North-West Pakistan, Yousaf Raza Gillani_
+_Context: 2013 Pakistani general election, Multan, Prime Minister of Pakistan, War in North-West Pakistan, Yousaf Raza Gillani_

 ### [Indonesian police shoot dead seven terror suspects in raids on the island of Java including some allegedly planning to bomb the Sri Lankan embassy. ](/news/2013/05/9/indonesian-police-shoot-dead-seven-terror-suspects-in-raids-on-the-island-of-java-including-some-allegedly-planning-to-bomb-the-sri-lankan-e.md)
 _Context: Indonesian police, Java, Sri Lanka_